pyodide/pyodide/docs/usage/loading-packages.md

 - to load micropip itself,
-- when you are optimizing for size, do not want to install the `micropip` package, and do not need to install packages from PyPI.
+- when you are optimizing for size, do not want to install the `micropip` package, and do not need to install packages from PyPI with dependency resolution.

 ## Micropip